Fawzy-Moawad/youtube-downloader/README.md

 3. **Click the extension & export cookies.**
 4. **Save the file as `youtube_cookies.txt` inside the project folder.**

-✅ Now the script will **automatically detect** and use the cookies for downloading private videos!
+✅ Now the script will **automatically detect** and use the cookies for downloading videos!

 ### 2️⃣ Download Videos & Playlists